 Daria walked to the cornerclub that he’d pointed to.
 Like most of its kind, it bore the sign of a coiled-up scrib, though it was hard to see in the dark.

-Daria followed the voice to a corner of the parlor where he stood, lanky and perfectly unkempt, addressing an all but nonexistent crowd.
+Daria followed the familiar voice to the corner of the parlor where he stood, lanky and perfectly unkempt, addressing an all but nonexistent crowd.
 He strummed his lute and closed his eyes.

 “I followed you in the dark,